Migration and Integration Challenges in Germany: A Sociological Perspective

 Migration: Determinants and Consequences (A Sociological Perspective)

-Social Stratification and Inequality in Oceania: A Sociological Perspective
+Social Inequality and Welfare State in Portugal: A Sociological Perspective

 Migration — the movement of people from one place to another — is one of the most significant social phenomena shaping human civilization.
 It involves the relocation of individuals or groups from their native place to another region, country, or continent, either temporarily or permanently.
 From a sociological standpoint, migration is not merely a geographical … Read more